ptablasdpaula/diffKS_torchLPC/README.md

 # Differentiable Karplus-Strong Synthesis for Neural Resonance Optimization

-This repository contains the reference implementation and experiment scripts that accompany our WASPAA 2025 paper _Differentiable Karplus‑Strong Synthesis for Neural Resonance Optimisation_.
+This repository contains the reference implementation and experiment scripts that accompany our WASPAA 2025 submission _Differentiable Karplus‑Strong Synthesis for Neural Resonance Optimisation_.

 [transfer]: transfer.png